Heavy-HTTP/node-server-connector/ReadMe.md

         ```
         The Transporter must be implemented by the developer.
 Before the implementation, it's recommended to go through the [Heavy-HTTP/transporters](https://github.com/Heavy-HTTP/transporters#readme) repository to grasp the concept of the Transporter.

         There are already implemented transporters in the [Heavy-HTTP/transporters](https://github.com/Heavy-HTTP/transporters) repository.
-If they suit your purpose you can use them as well.
+If they suit the developer's purpose developer can use them as well.

+    * SilentErrorHandler [Optional]\
+        When there are multiple HTTP requests there can be multiple failures as well.
+With Heavy HTTP, not all failures are catastrophic for the request/response life cycle.
+So in case of exception Node Server Connector would not break the flow unless it is absolutely required.
+The non-breaking failures are known as silent failures.
+By default Node Server Connector logs the issue to the standard output buffer and continues.
+But if the developer wants to perform some action (ex: Logging) on those silent failures the SilentErrorHandler is the key to that.
+The SilentErrorHandler is function with the  signature of  ```(error: Error) => void)```.
+The following failures would be considered as silent failures.
+        1. Failures in response download complete confirmation.
+        2. Failures in a response signed URL generation (Orignal response will be sent to the client).
+        3. Failures in acknowledgment of response or request aborts.

 * Middlewares\